AgileVentures/av-static-website/source/blog_articles/2017-12-05-av-ecosystem-review-easily-distracted-when-sick.html.markdown

 [https://help.libreoffice.org/Common/Importing_and_Exporting_Data_in_Base](https://help.libreoffice.org/Common/Importing_and_Exporting_Data_in_Base)

 which basically involves opening the existing dbf files and copying and pasting all the existing rows into the tables section of a LOB database, and then using the import wizard.
 I had a go at trying to match up the datatypes, which reminds me that I'll probably need to start this over from scratch to get all the datatypes working properly ... as well as ensuring that I'm updated to the very latest LibreOffice version.
-Hmm, I wonder if a Trello board or Pivotal Tracker is in order to track all the tasks.
+Hmm, I wonder if a Trello board or Pivotal Tracker is in order to track all the tasks?
 I'm leaning towards Pivotal since being able to accept/reject by default will be a good match for this project.

 I've got the form design system working so that I start manipulating the auto-generated form to look more like the existing Lotus Approach form: